basecamp/marginalia/README.md

 For Rails 3 applications, the name will default to your Rails application name.
 For Rails 2 applications, "rails" is used as the default application name.

-## Support

-mysql and mysql2 gems, tested on Rails 2.3.5 through 3.2-stable.
-Patches are welcome for other database adapters.

 ## Contributing

 Start by bundling and creating the test database: